JulianAburrow/ManufacturerManagerWithPlaywrightAndCICD/README.md

 # ManufacturerManagerWithPlaywrightAndCICD

-A pragmatic, testable, and pipeline-ready .NET solution designed for scalable manufacturer management — built with Blazor, powered by Playwright, and delivered through automated CI/CD.
+A .NET solution with unit testing and integration testing designed for scalable manufacturer management — built with Blazor and delivered through automated CI/CD.

-Very much a work-in-progress as I add new functionality and tests.
+Next step is to add auditing...